rschristopher/ischristtrue.com/src/doctrines/baptism.md

 !!! quote "Matthew 28:19-20"
     Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen.

+!!! quote "Mark 16:15-16"
+    And he said unto them, Go ye into all the world, and preach the gospel to every creature.
+He that believeth and is baptized shall be saved; but he that believeth not shall be damned.

 !!! quote "Romans 6:3-4"
     Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.